urbanware-org/byteweiser/readme.txt

         component of the project, you may have a look at the text files inside the included 'docs' sub-directory.

+    Contact

+        Any suggestions, questions, bugs to report or feedback to give?
+If so, you can find the contact information inside the 'contact.txt' file.

     Legal information

         The project name is completely fictitious.
 Any correspondences with